-A prominent feature of the Kiyotaki and Wright (1989) model of commodity money is the multiplicity of dynamic equilibria.
-We show that the frequency of search is strongly related to the extent of multiplicity.
-To isolate the role of frequency of search in generating multiplicity, we (i) vary the frequency of search without changing the frequency of finding a trading partner and (ii) focus on symmetric dynamic equilibria, a class for which we can sharply characterize several features of the set of equilibria.
-For any finite frequency of search this class retains much of the multiplicity.
-For each frequency we characterize the full set of equilibrium payoffs, strategies played, and dynamic paths of the state variables.
-Indexed by any of these features, the set of equilibria converges uniformly to a unique equilibrium in the continuous search limit.
-We conclude that when search is frequent, the seemingly exotic dynamics are irrelevant.
+A prominent feature of the Kiyotaki-Wright model of commodity money is multiplicity of dynamic equilibria.
+We show that the extent of multiplicity hinges on the frequency of search.
+Holding fixed the average number of meetings over time, we vary search frequency by altering the interval between search opportunities.
+To isolate the role of search frequency, we focus on symmetric equilibria in a symmetric environment.
+For each frequency we characterize the entire set of payoffs, strategies, and dynamic paths consistent with equilibrium.
+Indexed by these features, as search frequency increases the set of equilibria converges uniformly to a unique limiting equilibrium.